assist007/cheerful-greeting-quest/README.md

 ## 🎯 Project Overview

-**QuickBite** is a comprehensive food delivery platform designed for the Bangladeshi market featuring:
+**QuickBites** is a comprehensive food delivery platform designed for the Bangladeshi market featuring:

 - 🛒 **Online Food Ordering** - Browse menu and place orders
 - 💳 **Multiple Payment Options** - Cash on Delivery + bKash